 Each area is self-guided and interactive.
 All you have to do is aim your torpedo-shaped audio stick at the interactive points to listen to each chapter in your headphones.
 You discover the stories of the crew as well as how they used to communicate at sea.
 It’s such a good attraction if you like exploring different rooms and corridors.
 I even found my way down to the engine room.
 The torpedo room was definitely a first for me.

-For someone who doesn’t hold much of an interest for anything naval, exploring a real-time life battleship and one which played such an important role in our history was so interesting.
+For someone who doesn’t hold much of an interest in anything naval, exploring a real-time life battleship and one which played such an important role in our history was so interesting.

 - Find it at: Alexandra Dock, Queens Rd (15 minutes walk from the Titanic Museum)